The iPhone 5 arrives - check back at 6pm GMT for our liveblog

 Raymondo is officially da' man.

-17:52 - Probably too late now, but if you fancy taking a very last-minute flutter on the details of the next-generation iPhizzle, call Ladbrokes for the latest odds.
+17:52 - Probably too late now, but if you fancy having a very last-minute flutter on the details of the next-generation iPhizzle, call Ladbrokes for the latest odds.

 Or Ray Winstone.

 17:48 - As I type, Tim Cook is presumably being fussed over by a make-up lady backstage.
 Furiously.
 I wish them both well.

 17:46 - So, the cat's out of the proverbial bag.
 Tonight, Apple will unveil the iPhone 5 (who knew?!), a new iPod touch, and a new version of iTunes.
 Blindin'.